Montana

 Timeline

-The precincts to be audited must be chosen not more than seven (7) days after the election, but no later than nine (9) days after the election.
-The audit must be completed at least one (1) day before the county canvass.
+The contests and precincts to be audited must be selected between seven and nine days following each federal election.
+Mont.
+Code Ann. § 13-17-505.
+The audit must be completed at least one day before the canvass by the county board of canvassers.
+Mont.
+Code Ann. § 13-17-506.

 Binding On Official Results

 In the event of discrepancies between manual audit counts and machine counts, the audit counts replace the machine counts.
-However, in most cases an audit cannot expand to a full hand count (see Addressing Discrepancies).
+Mont.
+Code Ann. § 17-13-507.
+In most cases an audit cannot expand to a full hand count (see Addressing Discrepancies).

 Oversight & Conduct